 Your opinions and feedback help us develop new features that make healthfinder.gov more informative, engaging, and easy to use.

-The 2008 redesign of healthfinder.gov and development of the Quick Guide to Healthy Living was informed by 15 different studies conducted over four years with more than 700 Web users with limited literacy skills or limited experience using the Web.
-View a summary of the research findings in Health Literacy Online: A Guide to Writing and Designing Easy-to-Use Web Sites.
+The 2008 redesign of healthfinder.gov and development of Health Topics A to Z was informed by 15 different studies conducted over 4 years with more than 700 web users with limited literacy skills or limited experience using the web.
+View a summary of the research findings in Health Literacy Online: A Guide to Writing and Designing Easy-to-Use Websites.

 - An online survey based on the American Customer Satisfaction Index (ACSI)

 was initiated to measure user satisfaction with healthfinder.gov.